Taekwondo: Turkey's Tazegul wins men's featherweight gold

 His aggression and speed was too much for Motamed, who also lost to Tazegul in the final of last year's world championships in South Korea.

-Tazegul dedicated the gold medal to his mother, who died earlier this year.

-"I lost my mother two months ago.
-I really wanted to get the gold for her," he said.
-"But it was a hard time, I did not train much plus I had the injury."

-Rohullah Nikpai, who won Afghanistan's first Olympic medal with a bronze in Beijing, picked up another bronze through the repechage, along with American Terrence Jennings.
+Rohullah Nikpai, who won Afghanistan' first Olympic medal with a bronze in Beijing, picked up another bronze through the repechage, along with American Terrence Jennings.

-"The Olympics are always special, I'm happy.
-I'll bring this medal back home," said Nikpai.